lab11/socitrack/software/module/firmware/API.md

-Tripoint API
+Module API
 ============

-This defines the I2C interface for the TriPoint module.
-TriPoint is an I2C slave.
+This defines the I2C interface for the module; it is always an I2C slave.

 ```